top of page

 Our Program

-BrightSteps is a day program created to help neurodivergent teens and young adults prepare for the transition to life after high school.
+BrightSteps is a program created to help neurodivergent teens and young adults prepare for the transition to life after high school.

 What We Do